thunderbird/developer-docs/releases/cadence.md

   - It is deemed too risky.
   - It introduces new crashes or high-severity bugs.
   - It reduces the overall quality of Thunderbird.
-  - A follow-up fix cannot be provided in a reasonable timeframe.
+  - It introduces a bug and a follow-up fix cannot be provided in a reasonable timeframe.

 ---